drollbeack18100/HaZeDScript/README.md

 HazeD Script cotains multiple tools trusted and used before by hackers.I will be updating this script as possible as i can.
 Any questions ---------->Drollbeack18100@gmail.com.
+Actaully i made this program for beginners and they found "hacking" is a hard thing.